Arnauld/yamex/kata-all-in-one.md

 The broker must have sufficient assets to process the order.
 If not, the order is Suspended (it may be re-actived if funds become available later.)

+If order passes validation:

+1. the order status is changed to Active
+2. the assets needed to pay for the order are added to the Frozen balance.
+The prevents the broker from placing orders on more assets than he has. (**Note** This feature may be removed later – we can allow spending greater than the available balance if we check the balance before processing the transaction).

+If expired, the order is Cancelled.

+## Signature hints

 ```java
 public enum OrderStatus {
   Pending,